notori0us/mysite/content/pages/5-technical_skills.md

 Proficiently, I know the following languages: C, C++, Java, Python, Ruby, Javascript, bash, MATLAB, and LaTeX.
 I have some kind of experience or exposure to the following languages:
-Common LISP, scheme, perl, and php
+Common LISP, scheme, perl, and php, css

 #### software development
 I have had experience with the agile software development methodology.
 Also,